crazy4pi314/littlest-jupyterhub-vm/README.md

 ## Deployment

+Start by cloning the repo, and make sure you also log in to Azure with the azd cli tool.

-Finally, run `azd up` to run the end-to-end infrastructure provisioning (`azd provision`) and deployment (`azd deploy`) flow.
+In the directory, run `azd up` to run the end-to-end infrastructure provisioning (`azd provision`) and deployment (`azd deploy`) flow.
 Visit the service endpoints listed to see your application up-and-running!

 ## Local development with Docker